smith8h/flutter-extensions/README.md

 0.5.screenWidth; // half of the screen width 0.5.screenHeight; // half of the screen height
-24.w; // dynamic width calculated based on screen size provided in SExtensionsScreenUtils 24.h; // dynamic height calculated based on screen size provided in SExtensionsScreenUtils
+24.w; // dynamic width calculated based on screen size provided in SExtensionsScreenUtil 24.h; // dynamic height calculated based on screen size provided in SExtensionsScreenUtil

 123.456.fixed00; // 123.46
 123.456.fixed0; // 123.5